Relative tensor triangular Chow groups for coherent algebras: Relative tensor triangular Chow groups for orders

 and by \cref{theorem:quasiprojective-curve} we can conclude. \end{proof} \end{corollary}

-\begin{remark} In this case op.\ cit.\ gives that the map induced on~$\Knought$ by~$-\otimes_{\mathcal{O}_C}\mathcal{A}$ has torsion (co)kernel of exponent~$n^4$. \end{remark}
+\begin{remark} In this case op.\ cit.\ gives that the map induced on~$\Kzero$ by~$-\otimes_{\mathcal{O}_C}\mathcal{A}$ has torsion (co)kernel of exponent~$n^4$. \end{remark}

-\paragraph{Maximal orders on surfaces} There is another invariant in the literature which is a special case of relative Chow groups for orders \cite[\S3.7]{artin-dejong}.
+\paragraph{Maximal orders on surfaces} There is another invariant in the literature which is a special case of relative Chow groups for orders~\cite[\S3.7]{artin-dejong}.
 In op.~cit.\ these are defined for a (terminal) maximal order~$\mathcal{A}$ on a (smooth) projective surface~$X$ over an algebraically closed field~$k$.
-Here we don't need a precise definition of a terminal maximal order, only that it has finite global dimension \cite[corollary~3.3.5]{artin-dejong}.
+Here we don't need a precise definition of a terminal maximal order, only that it has finite global dimension~\cite[corollary~3.3.5]{artin-dejong}.
+Less explicitly so, they have also been defined in a more specific setting in \cite{MR1880659}.
+In both cases this intersection theory for sheaves of orders is used to show that the center of a quadratic Artin--Schelter regular algebra which is finite over its center is necessarily~$\mathbb{P}^2$.

-Using this, we have that the filtration obtained by the tensor action is the same as the filtration by dimension of support \cref{corverdiervsserre} on the abelian level, which is precisely the filtration used in op.\ cit.
+Comparing definitions, we have that the filtration obtained by the tensor action is the same as the filtration by dimension of support \cref{corverdiervsserre} on the abelian level, which is precisely the filtration used in op.\ cit.
 They define a divisor group for~$\mathcal{A}$, and as the filtrations are the same we see that

 Moreover, they define a group~$\mathrm{G}_1(\mathcal{A})$ (not to be confused with higher K-theory of coherent sheaves), using the localization sequence \eqref{equation:chow-as-cokernel}, as the two-dimensional analogue of the reduced projective class group.
-In particular, combining \eqref{equation:chow-as-cokernel} and \cite[proposition~3.7.8]{artin-dejong} we have that
+In particular, combining \eqref{equation:chow-as-cokernel} and~\cite[proposition~3.7.8]{artin-dejong} we have that

-Moreover, in \cite[proposition~3.7.12]{artin-dejong} an explicit description of~$\mathrm{G}_1(\mathcal{A})$ (and hence the codimension-one Chow group) is given in their situation as
+Moreover, in~\cite[proposition~3.7.12]{artin-dejong} an explicit description of~$\mathrm{G}_1(\mathcal{A})$ (and hence the codimension-one Chow group) is given in their situation as

 where~$D$ is the division algebra over~$k(X)$ Morita equivalent to~$\mathcal{A}_\eta$.